yabellini/docs.carpentries.org/topic_folders/governance/committee-policy.md

 - Maintain internal and public-facing communication:
   - Organise committee meetings (at least twice a year) and post meeting notes in a consistent location (meeting notes should be public unless the work of the committee requires them to remain private)
-  - Post meetings in the community calendar (note that meetings do not necessarily need to be open to public to attend - for example, the Code of Conduct Committee's business meetings are public but the incident meetings are not)
+  - Post meetings in the community calendar (note that meetings do not necessarily need to be open to public to attend even though they are added to the calendar - for example, the Code of Conduct Committee's business meetings are public but the incident meetings are not)
   - Aim to host at least one community discussion per year to let the community know about the committee's activities
   - Utilise other [The Carpentries community communication pathways](https://docs.carpentries.org/topic_folders/communications/index.html) to engage with the community as needed
 - Prepare written reports to the Executive Council with an agreed frequency, e.g. quarterly, biannually or annually (the frequency of reporting can be adjusted by the Executive Council during the lifetime of the committee).

-It is recommended that the committee's documentation is stored in a repository under [The Carpentries GitHub](https://github.com/carpentries/).
+It is recommended that the committee's documentation is stored in a separate repository under [The Carpentries GitHub](https://github.com/carpentries/).
 The Core Team can assist with creating such a repository upon the committee's approval; if this is not possible, e.g. due to privacy reasons, the committee should decide where they will keep their public and internal documentation.

 A committee will not undertake any of the following actions without obtaining approval of the Executive Council: